Taro Yamamoto: Independent (2011–2014)

 He attempted to run for a seat in the House of Representatives during the 2012 general election, but placed second in the Tokyo 8th district and did not win a seat.
 He then ran an independent campaign (endorsed by the New Socialist Party) to be elected to the House of Councillors in the 2013 election, and was elected on 21 July.
 He was supported in the election by the People's Life Party, Social Democratic Party and Greens Japan.

 On 31 October 2013, Yamamoto handed a political letter to the Emperor Akihito at a non-political garden party.
 The letter was immediately passed on to the chamberlain.
 Whether the letter was read by the Emperor is unknown.
 The letter reportedly contained his complaints about the handling of the nuclear disaster.
 The Huffington Post reported that the action may have violated the Constitution of Japan, since the Emperor is not allowed to involve himself in political issues.
 The Japanese Communist Party chairman Kazuo Shii inferred that Yamamoto "didn't understand the Constitution".
-Various political leaders expressed their anger and disappointment in Yamamoto's alleged abuse of his legislative position, as well as Beat Takeshi, who called the incident "somewhat of an insult".
+Various political leaders expressed their anger and disappointment in Yamamoto's alleged abuse of his legislative position, as well as Takeshi Kitano, who called the incident "somewhat of an insult".
 However, the manga artist Yoshinori Kobayashi supported Yamamoto's actions.
 On 8 November, Yamamoto received an official reprimand from the Speaker of the House of Councillors, Masaaki Yamazaki.
 It was also announced that he will be banned from any kind of imperial events during his entire term.

-In December 2013, he promised he would mobilize a million people to lay siege to the National Diet in protest of the Special Secrecy Law.
+In December 2013, he promised he would mobilize a million people to lay siege to the National Diet in protest of the State Secrecy Law.
 In the 19th Tokyo gubernatorial election held in February 2014, he didn't support any specific candidate, and called for supporting candidates that oppose nuclear power.